orrymr/eloquent-javascript/02_Program Structure/Nodes.md

+A fragment of code that produces a value is called an expression.
+Every value that is written literally (such as 22 or "psychoanalysis") is an expression.
 _Statement_ is comprised of one or more _expressions_. \
 Recommendation to use semicolons at the end of statements (sometimes if you don't the two statements can join.
 Rules are complex).\